rodpayne/home-assistant_person_location/README.md

 If `CONF_SHOW_ZONE_WHEN_AWAY`, then `<Zone>` is reported instead of `Away`.

-### **Async concurrency and update behavior**
-Location updates are handled asynchronously, with synchronization scoped to each Person Location target.
-Different people can therefore be processed independently, while updates for the same target remain serialized for state consistency.
-External API throttling is coordinated separately and does not hold a global lock during waiting or network I/O.

-For the implementation details, lifecycle expectations, and developer guidance, see [Async concurrency and locking](docs/async_concurrency.md).

-> **Developer note:** The concurrency model is intentionally conservative around per-target state.
-Future work can further separate external I/O from target-state mutation by using versioned request snapshots so stale API results can be discarded safely.

 ### **3. Reverse geocode the location and make distance calculations**
 The custom integration supplies an action to reverse geocode the location (making it human readable) using `Open Street Map`, `MapQuest`, `Google Maps`, and/or `Radar` and calculate the distance from home (miles and minutes) using `WazeRouteCalculator`, `Radar`, `Google Maps`, or `Mapbox`.